-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim of premises liability, you must find all the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of premises liability, you must find all the following have been proved by a preponderance of the evidence:

-- 1. The plaintiff had (injuries) (damages) (losses); - 2.
-The defendant acted willfully or deliberately; and - 3.
-The defendant's willful or deliberate conduct was a cause of the plaintiff's (injuries) (damages) (losses).
+2. The defendant acted willfully or deliberately; and

+3. The defendant's willful or deliberate conduct was a cause of the plaintiff's (injuries) (damages) (losses).